OWASP/owasp-mastg/README.md

 [![Build Status](https://travis-ci.com/OWASP/owasp-mstg.svg?branch=master)](https://travis-ci.com/OWASP/owasp-mstg)

 This is the official GitHub Repository of the OWASP Mobile Security Testing Guide (MSTG).
 The MSTG is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes technical processes for verifying the controls listed in the [OWASP Mobile Application Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs "the MASVS").

+Please note that the MSTG focuses primarely on the native apps.
+These are apps build with Java or Kottlin using the Android SDK for Android or built with Swift or Objective-C using the Apple SDKs for iOS.
+Nativescript/React-native/Xamarin/Cordova/... apps are not within the focus of the MSTG.
+However, some key-controls, such as pinning, have been explained already for some of these platforms.

 You can also read the MSTG on [Gitbook](https://sushi2k.gitbooks.io/the-owasp-mobile-security-testing-guide/content/ "MSTG @ Gitbook") or download it as an [e-book](https://leanpub.com/mobile-security-testing-guide-preview "MSTG as an e-book").

 ## Table-of-Contents